dghosef/qdbp/doc/LIMITATIONS.md

     - [ ] A comprehensive tutorial
     - [ ] A reference manual
     - [ ] A language specification
-  - [ ] Clean up the compiler implementation
+  - [ ] Clean up the compiler implementation - move to bin dir

 Longer term goals include the addition of